Blood Diseases in Dogs, Cats, and other Pets

 To find out what's going on in your pet's situation, your vet will need to do at least some of the following:

-1. blood work that will shed light on the type of anemia and whether or not there are associated diseases going on such as liver disease, kidney disease, clotting diseases, cushing disease, addison's disease, diabetes, etc.
+1. blood work that will shed light on the type of anemia and whether or not there are associated diseases going on such as liver disease, kidney disease, clotting diseases, Cushing disease, Addison's disease, diabetes, etc.

 2. a bone marrow biopsy is a fairly invasive and expensive test, but

-it tells us alot.
+it tells us a lot.
 Whether or not your vet recommends this will

 depend on the severity of the case.